avaframe/AvaFrame/docs/moduleIn2Trans.rst

 A description of the functions is available in :py:mod:`in2Trans.ascUtils`.

-Working with shape files
+Working with shapefiles
 =============================

-:py:mod:`in2Trans.shpConversion` is a module created to handle shape files.
+:py:mod:`in2Trans.shpConversion` is a module created to handle shapefiles.
-It contains different functions to read shape files and convert it to a python dictionary It also provides functions to extract or remove a feature from the shape file dictionary.
+It contains different functions to read shapefiles and convert them to a python dictionary.
+It also provides functions to extract or remove a feature from the shapefile dictionary.

-Reading shape files
+Reading shapefiles
 --------------------

-Shape files are converted to python dictionary.
+Shapefiles are converted to a python dictionary.
 The dictionary has information about the number of features as well as the coordinates of the points.
 The output dictionary SHPdata looks like this::